Daniel-KM/Omeka-S-module-Access/README.md

 `.htaccess` file.
 On installation, a rule protecting `original` and `large` files is written automatically.

-The configuration form is split into two tabs, Settings and Tasks.
-The Settings tab groups options by sub-sections: Access rights, Files to protect, Access modes and Embargo.
-The Tasks tab gathers three reindexing and synchronization jobs.

 The Files to protect sub-section provides:

 - Skip `.htaccess` management: when checked, the module will not write or update